 - Procurement: Two types of procurement, Centralised Procurement, and decentralized procurement.

-- Centralized procurement is carried out by the FCI(Food corporation of India) where FCI buys crops directly from farmers.
+- Centralized procurement is carried out by the FCI (Food Corporation of India) where FCI buys crops directly from farmers.

 - Decentralized procurement is a central scheme under which 10 states/Union Territories procure food grains for the central pool at MSP on behalf of FCI.